Can a Neuroscientist Understand an LLM?

 I think that one of the aspects that makes neural networks so interesting is that their “learning” imposes similar constraints to what brains experience.
 The fitness landscape is explored gradually, with enough momentum to escape local minima but enough conservatism to avoid the catastrophic loss of the gained performance.
 The training process is continuous — in the mathematical sense of proceeding without discontinuities.
 Even phase transitions in the loss curve come from the continuous adjustment of model parameters.

-Language models are neural networks that, after unsupervised training on text, can display unexpected and increasingly spooky capabilities in terms of generalisation, and maybe abstract reasoning, under some definition of reasoning.
-The perceived magic of language models comes also from the almost trivial simplicity of the optimised metric in their learning: they are simply trained on predicting the next word (token, in LLM lingo), given a number of words and sentences before (context window) 3Not correct of course, this is just pretraining.
+Language models are neural networks that, after unsupervised training on text, can display unexpected and increasingly spooky capabilities in terms of generalisation, and maybe abstract reasoning - under some definition of reasoning.
+The perceived magic of language models also comes from the almost trivial simplicity of the optimised metric in their learning: they are simply trained on predicting the next word (token, in LLM lingo), given the preceeding words and sentences (context window) 3Not correct of course, this is just pretraining.
 Pardon the simplification here, the argument extends to post-training as well. .
-Initially, the network spits out random garbage; then, it slowly realizes 4Please, bear with this and all the following anthropomorphizations — here those are just a figure of speech. that there are statistical regularities in the appearance of dyads of words (“New” almost always precedes “York”; “ice” often precedes “cream”).
+Initially, the network spits out random garbage; then, it slowly realises 4Please, bear with this and all the following anthropomorphizations — here those are just a figure of speech. that there are statistical regularities in the appearance of dyads of words (“New” almost always precedes “York”; “ice” often precedes “cream”).
 After seeing enough of those dyads, it starts learning the abstract concept of induction.
-Weights get configured so that, if in the text a word A appears often before word B in the context, it becomes more likely that the model predicts B following A in the next instance.
+Weights get configured so that, if in the text a word A appears often before word B in the context, it becomes more likely that the model predicts B following A the next time A appears.
 Crucially, this happens even with words A and B that the model has never seen during training.
 5Check this source out for more on the magical — but improperly named — in-context learning.
 As they learn to efficiently predict subsequent words, the models also evolve efficient representations in how they embed tokens in their internal vector space.
-They organize words (or concepts, to the extent a concept can be captured just by a word and its relationship with other words, without anchors to physical reality) in a multidimensional space that makes operating on them convenient, and interestingly, from that space the relationships between words and concepts can be reconstructed, sometimes even with linear probes.
+They organize words (or concepts, to the extent a concept can be captured just by a word and its relationship with other words, without anchors to physical reality) in a multidimensional space that makes operating on them tractable, and interestingly, from that space the relationships between words and concepts can be reconstructed, sometimes even with linear probes.

 A similar outcome came from inspecting the guts of image-processing convolutional neural networks, with activation patterns and processing strategies that could be probed to some degree.
 8For examples, check out feature visualization and how features could be combined to connect them into interpretable circuits.